 Best Buddies Volunteer Program

 The Family Support Program has offered the Best Buddy volunteer program to patients and families since 1997.
 Best Buddy volunteers can provide an addition social support to the PTCT patients and families by helping to offset feelings of isolation and loneliness.
+Best Buddies are trained as Duke Hospital Patient Experience Volunteers, and then are assigned to a family as a Best Buddy.

 How do Best Buddies help?